I Hate My Kids: The Struggles Of Parenting

 Another reason this happens is that we see ourselves in our kids.
 We may think, “I hate my children,” but there is some part of us that realizes the things we dislike in ourselves can be transferred to our children.

 Even though you love your kids, it can be frustrating to see aspects of yourself coming out in them.
 Perhaps it is stubbornness or a mean attitude.
 Whatever it is, you begin to think, “I hate my children,” but really, you are upset with yourself.

-How To Handle Those Feelings
+How To Handle Feelings Of Animosity Toward Your Children

 Even if you think “I hate my life” or “I hate my children,” it isn’t the end of the world.
 Sure, those are not feelings we want to persist, but having them now and again is normal.
 It is human.
 Frustrations will happen, and our kids know how to push our buttons as few others can.

-Dealing With The Demands Of Children
+Coping With The Demands Of Raising Children

 The difficulty is in finding those boundaries.
 For some kids, it is more comfortable.
 For others, those boundaries are more difficult to place.
 That is the journey of being a parent: finding those boundaries that will make our children better people and provide us as parents the stopper that we need to keep things from spilling over.

 Those boundaries can vary greatly, but they are the tools required to help a child develop going forward.
 Yes, it teaches right and wrong, but it also teaches them when to ask for things versus not asking, how to respond when they are angry, and so on.